Israel Canada: Israel Canada Residence (ICR)

 ICR was founded as of a merger between Israel Canada and Minrav Projects, which was a traded at the time in Tel Aviv Stock Exchange. shortly after, Minrav Projects was delisted and became a private company, changing its name to ICR.

 In 2020, Israel Canada Rem Residence announced a NIS 650 million project, which included an urban-renewal for Kiryat Hayovel.

 Canada Global

 In November 2022, Israel Canada purchased Aviv Arlon - a public traded real estate company in Israel.
 Israel Canada changed its name to Canada Global and started investing in commercial real estate abroad.

 In September 2024, Flow who was founded by Adam Neumann and Andreessen Horowitz invested NIS 89 million in Canada Global, along with Assaf Rappaport, Wiz founder.

-A couple of months later, in November 2024, Canada Globel announced it bought a $116 million office complex on a 10 acres in the Aventura neighborhood, Miami.
+A couple of months later, in November 2024, Canada Global announced it bought a $116 million office complex on a 10 acres in the Aventura neighborhood, Miami.
 It has approved plans to build two 24-floor towers with 500 apartments, and 4,000 square meters of commercial space.